Operations & Deployment

 Backups:

-• Automated via cron/GitHub Actions.
+• Automated via DigitalOcean or GitHub Actions.

 Open Questions